 Also called Early Interceptive Orthodontics, phase one treatment can ensure that emerging adult teeth have enough space to erupt by expanding the palate and the still-developing mandibles.
 For instance, the need for headgear can be greatly reduced with early interceptive orthodontics.

 Most dental insurers provide some coverage for children’s orthodontic care.
 Insurance coverage varies so it is very important to check with your provider to determine the extent of coverage for your treatment.

-The cost of braces varies.
+The cost varies.
 While most of us are familiar with common orthodontic appliances like brackets and wires, orthodontics actually utilizes many different types of appliances and treatment protocols to align and space teeth properly.
 Some appliances take advantage of a patient’s still-developing jaws to expand the size of the mouth so that room can be created for emerging teeth.
 Every patient’s needs are different and every person responds to treatment at different speeds.
 Since time and types of treatment vary, it is best to receive an estimate from our team after your consultation.
 This estimate will be based on our orthodontist’s specific treatment recommendations.

 We recommend orthodontic services for patients in order to address more than just worries about the cosmetic effects of poor spacing.
 Malocclusion can be tied to additional developmental issues that create disruptions in the airways that interfere with sleep and cause other quality of life and health problems.
 When you think something is wrong, or when your pediatric dentist observes a concern, prioritizing an appointment can ensure treatment occurs before there are further complications.